wpilibsuite/frc-docs/source/docs/software/telemetry/datalog.rst

 The ``DataLog`` class (`Java <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/util/datalog/DataLog.html>`__, `C++ <https://github.wpilib.org/allwpilib/docs/beta/cpp/classwpi_1_1log_1_1_data_log.html>`__) and its associated LogEntry classes (e.g. ``BooleanLogEntry``, ``DoubleLogEntry``, etc) provides low-level access for writing data logs.

-.. note: Unlike NetworkTables, there is no change checking performed.  **Every** call to a ``LogEntry.append()`` function will result in a record being written to the data log.
+.. note:: Unlike NetworkTables, there is no change checking performed.  **Every** call to a ``LogEntry.append()`` function will result in a record being written to the data log.
 Checking for changes and only appending to the log when necessary is the responsibility of the caller.

 The LogEntry classes can be used in conjunction with DataLogManager to record values only to a data log and not to NetworkTables: